 Narrow passageways or rooms will appear to be more spacious if mirrors are placed lengthwise to give an appearance of increased space.

 Mirrors can be used intelligently to show or reflect beautiful views.
-A mirror may be placed opposite to a window that opens to a beautiful view.
-Similarly, mirrors can be used to reflect sunlight inside the house while taking care to prevent the glare.
+A mirror may be placed opposite a window that opens to a beautiful view.
+Similarly, mirrors can be used to reflect sunlight inside the house while taking care to prevent glare.
 Mirrors reflecting the dining table are believed to symbolize food abundance by reflecting food on the table.
-Whichever room that they are placed, mirrors should not distract or disturb normal activities and privacy.
-E.g. Mirror reflecting the sofa set would catch the attention of the person sitting on the coach and distract him during the conversation.
+Whichever room they are placed in, mirrors should not distract or disturb normal activities and privacy.
+E.g. Mirror reflecting the sofa set would catch the attention of the person sitting on the couch and distract him during the conversation.

-Apart from showing peoples images and good views, the scientific properties of the mirror come handy for home décor.
-Multiple reflection and refraction can be used to create brilliant, starry items to increase the “wow” rating of your home.
-This includes chandeliers, lamp holders adorned with mirrors, clocks and wall pieces made of glass and mirrors.
+Apart from showing people’s images and good views, the scientific properties of the mirror come in handy for home décor.
+Multiple reflections and refractions can be used to create brilliant, starry items to increase the “wow” rating of your home.
+This includes chandeliers, lamp holders adorned with mirrors, clocks, and wall pieces made of glass and mirrors.
 Remember the glass and mirror works of Rajasthani and Moghul style?

 So, go ahead and employ this mirror to create a splendid image of the home of your dreams.